atomaszewicz/exif/exampleexif.md

 # An Example of Exif

 Here is an example of a photos's Exif data.
-It has been edited to be more readable and interesting.
+It has been edited to be less technical and to ignore empty fields.

 |Property|Value|
 |--------|------|